kayoMichael/CVE/README.md

 ### Windows OS

-1. Download the Repository as a Zip File (For non-git user).
+1. Download the Repository as a Zip File (For git user, clone the repo).
 2. Extract the Zip File.
 3. Open the extracted folder in Command Prompt.
 4. Run the following setup Command